kparc/kcc/README.md

 At first it could be hard to understand how this can even be true, but imagine the effort of keeping 100 lines of code in sync with rapidly changing requirements and free of bugs, compared to 10,000 lines of code that do the same thing.
 Against all intuition, it is not 100 times easier, but 10,000 times easier, because the effect of cyclomatic complexity is devastating.

-### wha _*_
+### wha_*_

 𝒌 is a simple, expressive and powerful computer language.

-The power stems from the fact that 𝒌 is designed as a *tool of thought*.
+Its power stems from the fact that 𝒌 is designed as a *tool of thought*.
 The vocabulary, syntax and the choice of abstractions offered by the language drive you to think about problems in a focused and clear way that quickly takes you to efficient and elegant solutions.
 And the reason why thinking in terms of 𝒌 is so effective is nothing supernatural: brevity is the soul of wit.

 𝒌 programs are concise, the syntax of the language is terse, and there is no boilerplate code to write.
 In 𝒌, most of the time is spent on thinking about the problem rather than writing and refactoring code or browsing source.